BerWang/web/01 Lab 1 Templates and Forms.md

 #### 2.4.1 Test Your Understanding

 Complete the following tasks.
-After each, complete and submit the form to ensure all data is avaialable:
+After each, complete and submit the form to ensure all data is available:

 1. Add a box for the user's email address in the personal detail section.
 2. Create a new fieldset for the user's address and add input boxes to capture this.
 Make sure each box has a unique, descriptive `name` attribute.